Genealogy at the Lee County Library System

-The Lee County Library System recognizes that genealogy is the fastest growing hobby in the country and maintains a department dedicated to helping patrons discover their roots.
+We recognize that genealogy is the fastest growing hobby in the country and maintain a department dedicated to helping patrons discover their roots.

-Located at the Fort Myers Regional Library, the Genealogy Room contains a vast array of print, microform and digital resources along with trained staff to provide assistance to skilled and novice researchers, alike.
+Located at the Fort Myers Regional Library, our dedicated Genealogy Room contains a vast array of print, microform and digital resources along with trained staff to provide assistance to skilled and novice researchers, alike.

 2450 First St.